Unity-Technologies/com.unity.multiplayer.docs/transport/pipelines-usage.md

 The way it works is that you can add any number of pipelines (each with any number of stages) to your transport driver.
 The pipelines are chained together in the order defined by the user.
 Each pipeline input will the output of the previous pipeline.
 In other terms, when you send a packet it will go to the first stage, then the second one and so on until it's sent on the wire.
 On the receiving side the stages are then processed in reverse order, so the packet is correctly "unpacked" by the stages.

-For example the first stage might compress a packet and a second stage could add a sequence number (just the packets header).
+For example the first stage might compress a packet and a second stage can add a sequence number (just the packets header).
 When receiving the packet is first passed through the sequence stage and then decompressed.
-The sequence stage could drop the packet if it's out of order in which case it leaves the pipeline and doesn't continue to the decompression.
+The sequence stage can drop the packet if it's out of order in which case it leaves the pipeline and doesn't continue to the decompression.

 :::note
 * The order in which the pipelines are defined is extremely important.
 For instance, a pipeline created with ```CreatePipeline(typeof(ReliableSequencedPipelineStage), typeof(SimulatorPipelineStage))``` is different from a pipeline created with the same stages but in the reverse order.